lovels/LBTagView/README.md

 ### What

 LBTagView is useful to add tag to image or other views.
-It is intelligent, you can drag where you want.It’s easy to use wit h simple API.You can set its colors and font what you like.
+It is intelligent, you can drag where you want.It’s easy to use with simple API.You can set its colors and font what you like.

 ### Requirements